alirahimi818/livewire-persian-datepicker/README.md

 ## Livewire Persian Datepicker

-This package is a Persian datepicker tool for Laravel.
+This package is a Persian datepicker tool for Laravel 9/10/11.

 This tool is made as a component for Livewire, which requires the following requirements: